 What does PRP treatment involve?

-PRP treatment consists of drawing a 30-60 cc (1/4-1/2 cup) of venous blood, which is then processed through our FDA approved Harvest Smartprep device to separate out the platelet rich plasma concentrate.
+PRP treatment consists of drawing a 30-60 cc (1/4-1/2 cup) of venous blood, which is then processed to separate out the platelet rich plasma concentrate.
 Treatment consists of a series of 1-3 injection treatments spaced apart by several weeks to allow the optimal therapeutic effect to take place between treatments.
 After processing the concentrate, the PRP is injected into the affected joint, ligament or tendon.

 What can a person expect to feel during and after PRP?